mattsouth/xnat-modules/README.md

 noRegisterForgotPasswordURL=http://wiki.xnat.org/forgotuserpassword.action
 ```

-Note that before this plugin can be used as is, this issue must be fixed: https://issues.xnat.org/browse/XNAT-4819
-.
-Without this fix, the ForgotLogin page wont render properly.
-To work around this issue (which is present in 1.7.3) then you can edit the ForgotLogin.vm file, hardcoding the ``$siteConfig.getProperty`` expressions.
+The original design of this plugin is to override the user registration and
+forgotten password pages but the forgotten password page currently has an
+issue that blocks this approach:  https://issues.xnat.org/browse/XNAT-4819

 ## XNAT Upload-applet-fix

 ** Obsoleted by 1.7.3 - but still maybe relevant for 1.7.0, 1.7.1, 1.7.2 **

 A module to update the UploadApplet template in light of recent tweaks to the
 applet rules in firefox, as per this discussion group thread: